How to Clean Prawns and Shrimp

 Without going into anatomical details, the main differences that allow us to distinguish prawns from shrimp at the fish counter are:

-– size: generally, shrimp are larger than prawns.
+– size: shrimp are generally larger than prawns.

 – nutritional values: both are low-calorie, prawns contain more fats but less cholesterol compared to shrimp.